rkido/Nx-Vxlan-Evpn-Using-Restconf/README.md

 ```
 Modify the main.yml file in the tasks folder to the proper location of your local mtx files.
 Import and Modify the Postman environment json files for your environment.
-Modify the *dockerpref* variable in [vxlan_postman_collections.py](https://github.com/rkido/Nx-Vxlan-Evpn-Using-Restconf/blob/master/scripts/vxlan_postman_collections.py) to the correct location your [postman](https://github.com/rkido/Nx-Vxlan-Evpn-Using-Restconf/tree/master/postman) directory is located.
+Modify the *dockerpref* variable in [vxlan_postman_collections.py](https://github.com/rkido/Nx-Vxlan-Evpn-Using-Restconf/blob/master/scripts/vxlan_postman_collections.py) to the correct location of your [postman](https://github.com/rkido/Nx-Vxlan-Evpn-Using-Restconf/tree/master/postman) directory.

 ### Step 1 "Prepare the fabric for Restconf"

 ```
 ansible-playbook restconf-netconf-switches.yml -T 30
 ```
-### Step 2 "Run the main script to build the fabric"  This script uses the Docker container to run Restconf API POSTS to the fabric
+### Step 2 "Run the main script to build the fabric"
+This script uses the Docker container to run Restconf API POSTS to the fabric
 ```
 python vxlan_postman_collections.py
 ```

-### Step 3 "Verify"  I built this in VIRL and used LXC hosts to test connectivity over L3 and L2 VNIs
+### Step 3 "Verify"
+I built this in VIRL and used LXC hosts to test connectivity over L3 and L2 VNIs